Visit the institution website for COVID‑19 updates

-- A Bachelor degree equivalent normally to a UK Second Class Honours Upper Division (2:1) or above in any subject
+- A Bachelor degree equivalent normally to a UK Second Class Honours Upper Division (2:1) or above in a relevant subject

-- GCSE passes in English and Maths (at grade C or above) or a recognised equivalent
+- GCSE English and Maths at grade 4 or above (previously A*-C or above) or a recognised equivalent

-- You should be at least 21 years of age on application and will be required to present evidence of social work knowledge and social care as well as work experience in some aspect of social work/social care full-time over six months, or the equivalent part-time (e.g. 15 hours per week over one year in voluntary work).
+- You will be required to present evidence of social work knowledge and social care as well as work experience in some aspect of social work/social care full-time over six months, or the equivalent part-time (e.g. 15 hours per week over one year in voluntary work).
 At least some of this experience needs to be in the UK

 Months of entry